KANSAS DUI DEFENSE: FIELD SOBRIETY TESTS AND THEIR LIMITS

 What a Kansas DUI Defense Attorney Looks For

 A proper DUI defense is not about making guarantees or assuming tests can always be excluded.
-It is about careful review and honest assessment.

 An experienced Kansas DUI attorney examines: